WolverineXM/FinTechProject3/README.md

 [rfc_model_target_feature_set_lag_analysis.ipynb](rfc_model_target_feature_set_lag_analysis.ipynb)

-Data visualization for lagged analysis between feature set and target set
+Given that understanding the lagged relationship between the feature and target set is critical to the success of the investment strategy, this notebook is dedicted to visualizing lagged relationships between the feature set and target set.
+This notebook also uses the hvplot.lag_plot() method and each OAS feature was paired with the data for the equity's daily price returns.

 [Current_rfc_model_optimal_lag_grid_automated.ipynb](Current_rfc_model_optimal_lag_grid_automated.ipynb)